stuffbymax/sysi/README.md

  # people who would prefer to stay anonymous that helped.
  - mz provided get_percentage stuff and set -u set -e set -o pipefail
  - sy pointed that storage % was on right
- - tg helped a lot mz helped a lot and sy helped a lot i just cant remember
+ - tg helped a lot mz helped a lot and sy helped a lot

 # people that helped
 - BluishHumility fixed the ai problem
 - DsturbD pointed the nerd-font problem

+[this section is made by BluishHumility

 # sysi Script

 README written by AI
 ----
+]

 # what i use AI for
 * readme